onisimiacob/bootcamp-devsecops-docs/docs/pages/1-security-essentials.md

-# Security Essentials
+# 🛡️ Security Essentials

-- We need to secure:
+- In this first module I learned that we need to secure:

     - Customer data.
     - Company data.